Light skin: Genetic associations

 Variations in the KITL gene have been positively associated with about 20% of melanin concentration differences between African and non-African populations.
 One of the alleles of the gene has an 80% occurrence rate in Eurasian populations.
 The ASIP gene has a 75–80% variation rate among Eurasian populations compared to 20–25% in African populations.
 Variations in the SLC24A5 gene account for 20–25% of the variation between dark and light skinned populations of Africa, and appear to have arisen as recently as within the last 10,000 years.
-The Ala111Thr or rs1426654 polymorphism in the coding region of the SLC24A5 gene reaches fixation in Europe, but is found across the globe, particularly among populations in Northern Africa, the Horn of Africa, West Asia, Central Asia and South Asia.
+The Ala111Thr or rs1426654 polymorphism in the coding region of the SLC24A5 gene reaches fixation in Europe, but is found across the globe, particularly among populations in Northern Africa, the Horn of Africa, West Asia, Central Asia and Indian subcontinent.
 The rs1426654-A allele in the SLC24A5 also plays a significant role in skin tone variation in North India.

 The derived Ala111Thr allele in the SLC24A5 gene locus known to be associated with lighter skin pigmentation was in top selection signals in the Wolayta, and the select alleles of single-nucleotide polymorphisms rs1426654 and rs1834640 characteristic of fair complexions in Eurasian populations were of high frequency (47.9%) in this Omotic-speaking Ethiopian population.
 A higher proportion of these genes MYEF2-SLC24A5 were seen in high altitude (Amhara and Tigray) compared with the low-altitude (Afar) Ethiopians, with also elevated European admixture proportions observed in the high altitude tribes.
 The authors did not rule out the possibility that these European alleles were differentially selected in high-altitude populations due to unknown selective pressures.

 Africans carrying Eurasian ancestry like the Toubou were shown to have signals at HERC2 rs1129038, a major contributor to blue eye color in Europeans, as well as a signal at SLC24A5 rs1834640, a major contributor to pigmentation.